RÉSUMÉ

 <achurch@achurch.org>

-NOTICE: Distribution of this document without explicit consent is prohibited.
+NOTICE: Distribution of this document without the author's explicit consent is prohibited.

 I am a graduate of Carnegie Mellon University's School of Computer Science with considerable expertise in software and system engineering.
 I primarily use and develop for the Linux operating system using the C programming language, though I have extensive experience with other environments and languages.
-I have independently developed hundreds of diverse programs for personal and professional use, totaling over 500,000 lines of code, and my systems operation experience includes the establishment and operation of an independent Web service provider.
+I have independently developed hundreds of diverse programs for personal and professional use, totaling over 500,000 lines of code, and my systems operation experience includes management and emergency response for user-facing systems at Google Inc. as well as the establishment and operation of an independent Web service provider.

-I have developed several software systems for individual clients or for the community at large; I also spend much of my personal time pursuing software development, to hone my skills or experiment in new fields.
+I have developed a number of programs for individual clients or for the community at large; I also spend much of my personal time pursuing software development, to hone my skills or experiment in new fields.
 Some of my significant independent projects include:

-I have also contributed to a number of distributed open-source projects, such as Transcode (a tool for transcoding video and audio streams; see http://tcforge.berlios.de/).
+I have also contributed to a number of distributed open-source projects, such as Transcode (a tool for transcoding video and audio streams; see https://bitbucket.org/achurch_/transcode), and I frequently publish small changes or improvements to open-source software (see http://achurch.org/patch-pile/).

 Employed for video game localization and internal software development.
 I was involved in the localization of several game titles, including:

-I also proposed and developed a Web-based project/content management system tailored to the specific needs of video game localization, greatly increasing productivity across all of the company's projects.
+I also proposed and developed a Web-based project/content management system tailored to the specific needs of video game localization, greatly increasing productivity across all of the company's projects; as of 2019, that system reportedly still forms the backbone of the company's project management.

 Employed for software research and development.
 Projects included: